Continuing Education Activity

-Hyperinsulinemia decreases ketone body production through the inhibition of carnitine palmitoyltransferase I by stimulation of malonyl CoA, increases ketone body peripheral clearance, and inhibits lipolysis as mention above, thereby decreasing the supply of FFA to the liver.
+Hyperinsulinemia decreases ketone body production by inhibiting carnitine palmitoyltransferase I by stimulating malonyl CoA, increasing ketone body peripheral clearance, and inhibiting lipolysis, as mentioned above, thereby decreasing the supply of FFA to the liver.

 In general, insulin stimulates protein synthesis by increasing the number of translational efficiency ribosomes in skeletal muscle and liver and accelerating the transport of amino acids into hepatocytes, fibroblasts, and skeletal muscle, which in turn, causes a ribosome-catalyzed reaction and translation of the genetic code in specific messenger RNAs.